Stathern: Amenities

 The village has an Anglican church, St Guthlac's, listed Grade II*.
 Parts of it date from the 13th and 17th centuries.
 It was restored in 1867–1868 under R. W. Johnson.
 Guthlac of Crowland was a Lincolnshire hermit-saint of the 7th–8th century.
 The church has a ring of five bells.
 It normally holds a family service on the first Sunday in the month.

 The village primary school in Water Lane dates back at least to 1868 and in some form to 1845.
 It has about 100 pupils.

-The public house, The Plough Inn, also acts as a restaurant and provides thrice-weekly post office services.
+The public house, The Lily Of the Vale, also acts as a restaurant and provides thrice-weekly post office services.
 There coffee shop, village store and bed-and-breakfast accommodation available in the village.

 Stathern is served by hourly weekday, daytime buses between Melton Mowbray and Bottesford or Bingham.
 The nearest railway station is at Bottesford (8 miles/12.9 km), with services to and beyond Nottingham and Grantham or Skegness.